SDAT Tennis Stadium

-Sports Development Authority of Tamil Nadu Tennis Stadium, commonly known as SDAT Stadium, sometimes also called Nungambakkam Tennis Stadium, is located in Nungambakkam, Chennai, Tamil Nadu, India, and played host for the Chennai Open ATP Tennis championships held in the first week of January from 1996 to 2017.
+Sports Development Authority of Tamil Nadu Tennis Stadium, commonly known as SDAT Stadium, sometimes also called Nungambakkam Tennis Stadium, is located in Nungambakkam, Chennai, Tamil Nadu, India.
 The stadium was built in 1995 by the Government of Tamil Nadu on the occasion of South Asian Federation Games held in Chennai that year.
-The stadium has been the venue for Indian Open tennis tournament annually since 1997.
+The stadium was the venue for the Chennai Open ATP Tennis championships held in the first week of January from 1997 to 2017.
 The stadium witnessed some dramatic scenes in 1998 when legends like Boris Becker and Patrick Rafter took part in the then named Goldflake Open.
 Rafter went on to win the tournament.
+Since 2022 it has been the host of the Chennai Open, also known as the Indian Open, held on the WTA Tour.

 The stadium also witnessed the birth of the celebrated Indian doubles pair of Leander Paes and Mahesh Bhupathi who won the first three editions of the Goldflake Open.
-The complex has five hard courts including the floodlit centre court which has a seating capacity of about 5,800.
+The complex has five hardcourts including the floodlit centre court which has a seating capacity of about 5,800.

 The third round Davis Cup tie in Asia/Oceania Group I between India and Australia took place at the SDAT Tennis Stadium in May 2009.